saleor/saleor.io-learn/product/sorting.md

 });
 ```

-In this example, we are using the product name as the field for sorting along with the descending direction.
-As a result, the order of products will be reversed.
+In the example above, we are using the product name as the field for sorting along with the *descending* direction.
+That means we will be using the lexicographic order and as a result, the products will be reversed.